0xdefaceme/whitepaper/README.md

 We believe we've made a compelling case for why an attacker should participate in the 0xdeface protocol in the previous sections.
-If an attacker wants to anyways drain a contract implementing the Exploitable EIP standard, they can of course do so.
+If an attacker wants to drain a contract implementing the Exploitable EIP standard anyways, they can of course do so.
 Ultimately, 0deface protocol doesn't have any mechanism to prevent irrational actors from doing damage.

-Additionally, we believe that there's a significant necessity of experimentation needed for 0xdeface protocol to find the right parameters.
+We believe that there's a significant necessity of experimentation needed for 0xdeface protocol to find the right parameters.
 At this point we can only speculate about the optimal ratio between a contract's balance and the 0xdeface bounty.
 Is 10%, e.g. 100€ bounty for a contract with a balance of 1000€ enough?

 0xdeface is committed to experiment with those parameters before launching to give contract owners reliable heuristics.